 const QByteArray& depth_array, and

 const pbio::DepthMapRaw& depth_optionsto refer to these data.
 The RGB image and depth map will be displayed in

 QImage result, which can be considered as a sort of a "background" and contains both images (an RGB image at the top and a depth map at the bottom).
-Before that, we have to convert 16-bit depth values to 8-bit depth values to correctly display the depth map (in grayscale).
+Before that, to display the depth map correctly (in grayscale), convert 16-bit depth values to 8-bit depth values.
 In the

-max_depth_mmvalue, specify the maximum distance from the sensor to the user (usually, it's 10 meters).
+max_depth_mmvalue, specify the maximum distance from the sensor to the user (the distance is usually 10 meters).